mastercoin-MSC/QA/MasterProtocolTestPlan.md

 * a second instance of the AUT
 * an independent blockchain explorer

-Independently developed dist-ex applications, if available, should also attempt to read the resulting blockchain.
+Independently developed MP-compliant applications, if available, should also attempt to read the resulting blockchain.

 The applications that read the resulting blockchain will verify that the AUT: